 Total | $1,000,000 | $500,000 | $700,000 |

-In the example above, if the multiples for the business were the same, it would seem that it would make sense to always value the business based on SDE because this would result in the highest value.
+In the example above, if the multiples for the business were the same, it would seem to make sense to always value the business based on SDE because this would result in the highest value.
+Unfortunately, this isn’t the case.

 - $1,000,000 SDE x 3.0 multiple = $3,000,000 asking price